avafinger/bananapi-zero-ubuntu-base-minimal/README.md

 # bananapi-zero-ubuntu-base-minimal
-BananaPi M2 Zero  - Ubuntu Xenial Base Minimal Image (Experimental) - U-Boot 2017.09 / Kernel 4.15.y
+BananaPi M2 Zero  - Ubuntu Xenial Base Minimal Image (Experimental) - U-Boot 2017.09 / Kernel 4.17.y (mainline 4.17.4)

-This is a **WiP**, a bare minimum firmware image with basic configurations.
+This is a **WiP**, a bare minimum firmware image (CLI - command line interface) with basic configurations.
+Kernel used is Mainline kernel 4.17.4 with some patchs applied.
 The idea behind this firmware is to have a very basic sd card image and add packages to your need.

-Currently working, still need more tests
+The Image comes with the minimum packages but you can install a full Desktop on top of this, see how at the end.

+v1 is Kernel 4.15.y
+**v2 is Kernel 4.17.y**

+# What's new with this Image v2
+Image updated to **Kernel 4.17.4** and has the following working:

     * framebuffer with 1920x1080
+    * mali (3D GPU) - fbdev only (Thanks to Maxime Ripard from bootlin)
-    * eth up
+    * eth0 up
-    * wlan up
+    * wlan0 up
+    * i2c enabled
+    * spi enabled
-    * bare minimum image
+    * bare minimum image. (**30 Mbytes of RAM used**)
-    * reused nanopi rootfs
+    * new rootfs from scratch
     * ssh enabled

-Known issues (will be fixed):
+Known issues:

-    * Hit ENTER to see the login prompt
+    * Hit ENTER twice to see the login prompt if you get a blank screen
-    * Boot with your monitor/display turned ON
+    * Boot with your monitor/display turned before you power the board
-    * HDMI driver is under development, Jernej (the dev. guy behind the driver) has given some tips to fix this, hopefully, or move to a newer kernel with an updated driver.
+    * HDMI driver is under development, Jernej (the dev. person behind the driver) has given some tips to fix this issue.
     * Debian Bug report logs - #892229
       wireless-regdb: Missing support for kernel direct loading This seems to affect ubuntu 16.04 and 18.04.

-To do:

-    * build regulatory.db to your country for the wifi
+To do before first boot:

-    * edit /etc/wpa_supplicant and add your SSID and password in order to use Wifi
+    * edit /etc/network/interfaces and add your SSID and password in order to use connect to your Wifi Generate wpa-psk for Wifi AP, you can use **wpa_passphrase** from your linux box

-    * rootfs for ubuntu 18.04
-    * speed up boot times, i enabled verbosity to find errors
-    * annotations on how to build
+Generate like so:

+	wpa_passphrase **SSID** **01234567890**

+where SSID is your Wifi SSID and **01234567890** your password

+Edit and change accordingly:

+	iface wlan0 inet dhcp
+	wpa-ssid SSID
+	#psk="1234567890"
+	wpa-psk 93c8ff514dc02ae4944f89424d7b0d94f42ab3245cc413755ab655b8e344a2d9
+	dns-nameservers 8.8.8.8 8.8.4.4
+	wireless-power off

+To do after first boot (Advanced users):

+    * build regulatory.db to your country for the wifi to get full power

-    * Clear instructions
+    * re-build wireless-regdb

 # Tips

     * Board runs at ~60ºC when idle with HDMI, ~40ºC without HDMI enabled (*without heatsink*)
-    * issue in shell on first login: *sudo apt-get update && sudo apt-get upgrade*
+    * issue in shell on first login: *sudo apt-get update && sudo apt-get upgrade* It is always a good idea to issue a: **sudo shutdown -h now** (and wait for the Red led Heartbeat to stop and only then unplug power)
-    * If you have trouble with Wifi, i suggest read **Debian Bug report logs - #892229** Regulatory.db needs to be generated somehow, until wireless-regdb is updated.
+    * If you have trouble with Wifi, i suggest read **Debian Bug report logs - #892229** Regulatory.db needs to be generated somehow, until wireless-regdb is updated or rebuild it yourself.

 # Basic instructions to flash firmware to SD CARD

 * You need a *linux box*
-* You need a *good* SD CARD reader/writer
+* You need a *good* SD CARD reader/writer (External SD CARD Reader are known to not be reliable) Read some heated discussion on Armbian's forum about how to write to SD CARD
 * Get a trusted brand for the SD CARD

 * insert your SD CARD into SDHC reader/writer: